cbcaio/integer_saas/README.md

   - infrastructure as code with terraform
   - using containers with docker
   - continuous integration / deployment with github actions

+Postman Collection link to make it easier to use API:

+https://www.getpostman.com/collections/71b0f70ea693ff3ba2f3 (just need to set `server` variable to be equal the API URL and the Bearer token)

 ### Your feedback on this technical challenge